ZCA/zenoss_zca_utils/docs/zenpack_egg_to_github.rst

 has a pretty good document that covers this so I won't re-invent the wheel. http://help.github.com/linux-set-up-git/

-I'd suggest you do make sure to setup GitHub token, as it will allow us to do everything in conversion process from the command line on our Zenoss box, without having to drop out to to the web UI to create the repo on GitHub when the time comes.
+I'd suggest you do make sure to setup your GitHub token, as it will allow us to do everything in conversion process from the command line on our Zenoss box, without having to drop out to to the web UI to create the repo on GitHub when the time comes.
+Additionally setting up that API should allow a script to be written at a future date which can ease all of the steps below.

 Do the Conversion
 ------